No Longer Bound: Music video

 The music video for "No Longer Bound" features different clips of people holding up paper or signs, with writing on it mentioning personal struggles or failures that they have experienced.
 They then flip over the sign to reveal a part that says they are "no longer bound" from whatever struggle they have had.
 Text at the beginning of the video states that they had created an alternative music video that involved more than 40 people and cost $10,000, but before release, "God told them to do something different".
 It is followed by saying that "this is his version".
 Then it cuts to the rest of the video.

 Maverick City Music version

-On July 8, 2023, Maverick City Music released their version of the song, with Forrest Frank and Chandler Moore.
+On July 8, 2023, Maverick City Music released their version of the song, title "No Longer Bound (I'm Free)", with Frank and Chandler Moore.
 It was included on their 2023 album The Maverick Way Complete.
 The song peaked at No. 19 on the Billboard Hot Christian Songs chart.